Reimagining St. Joseph’s

 That’s how we view the chance to reimagine the services available to the community at St. Joseph’s Campus in downtown St. Paul.

-St. Joseph’s is the smallest of four acute care hospitals located within a few blocks from each other downtown.
+For years, St. Joseph’s operated as the smallest of four acute care hospitals located within a few blocks from each other downtown.
 More than half of all St. Joseph’s patients came from outside the city of Saint Paul and 72 percent of the hospital’s total emergency department visits were considered potentially preventable with proper primary care – which was one of the highest rates in the state.
 Acute services and traditional emergency room care can be expensive and may only address short-term healthcare needs without providing a long-term solution for patients.

-Based on more than 300 community conversations over the last two years, it became clear that the current care model at St. Joseph’s was not meeting the health needs of the surrounding communities.
+Based on more than 300 community conversations over two years, it became clear that the current care model at St. Joseph’s was not meeting the health needs of the surrounding communities.
 Nor was that model financially sustainable for our healthcare system.

 Though we are working to transition many staff to other positions, our inpatient mental health unit at St. Joseph’s will remain on site to help address mental health needs with no change to our current inpatient bed count.
 Our long-term acute care (LTAC) services at St. Joseph’s will also continue unchanged.

 As the largest provider of mental health services in the Upper Midwest, our commitment to mental healthcare for Minnesotans and others has always – and will continue to – run deep.

 In addition to inpatient care at St. Joseph’s, our innovative Transition Care Services program is helping people with mental health needs bridge gaps between an initial hospital visit and follow-up care – which can be a particularly challenging and vulnerable time with urgent needs.
 Based at St. Joseph’s, the program provides same-day access to mental health and addiction care.